This post may contain affiliate links. For more information, read my disclosure policy.

 Pumpkin scones with icing on top surrounded by cinnamon sticks and pumpkin candies

-Of course, I’ve got a great recipe for you to try!
-These copycat pumpkin scones are like the ones you get at Starbucks, but even better.
+I’m going to let you in on a bit of a secret: scones are easy to make!
+For some reason, they have a reputation for being difficult to make but they’re actually easy.
+These copycat pumpkin scones are like Starbucks scones, but even better.
 They are soft, tender, moist, and topped with icing – altogether, the ultimate fall treat to go with your coffee.
 And you don’t need to leave the house!

 They taste even better than Starbucks.
 Once you try this pumpkin scone recipe, you’ll want them from scratch every time.